twiddlingbits/twr-wasm/docs/gettingstarted/stdio.md

 description: Stream characters to a div or canvas tag.
 Input from stdin.
 Configure a canvas tag as a terminal-console.
 With twr-wasm lib.
 ---

-# Consoles with C/C++ WebAssembly<br>stdio, stderr, and more
+# Overview of Consoles
 This section describes how to use twr-wasm in order to:

-- create input/output consoles for use by C/C++
+- create input/output consoles for use by C/C++ with WebAssembly
-- direct stdin/stdout and stderr to a console
+- direct stdin, stdout and stderr to a console
 - use addressable display and canvas 2D consoles
 - use multiple consoles at once